matryer/anno/README.md

 ## Emoji

-Emoji lives in its own sub-package and works on a fork.
-We are waiting to hear back regarding a [pull request](https://github.com/kyokomi/emoji/pull/2) on [github.com/kyokomi/emoji](https://github.com/kyokomi/emoji/pull/2).
+Emoji support lives in its own package due to the external dependency.

 ```
 src := "You make me want to :smile: you know!"